-As you will have noticed, new regulations with regard to Data Protection come into force on May 25 2018 and these include a requirement for membership groups to be clear with individuals about how they handle data.
-Your committee has discussed its responsibilities and we hope this article answers any questions you may have.
+General Data Protection Regulation (GDPR) came into force on May 25 2018 and it included a requirement for membership groups to be clear with individuals about how they handle data.
+Your committee has discussed its responsibilities and we hope this page answers any questions you may have.
 Do please contact a committee member if there are any issues you wish to raise.

 Keeping your information safe

 We restrict access to your information to those members who need it in order to serve you (eg. the membership secretary, and members who organise events and send out the newsletters).
 Where data is held electronically, access is password protected.
 Paperwork that includes your information is under lock and key when not in use.
 We do not share information about you with other organisations unless you give your explicit consent.